-Vehicles have been purchased in previous years to support the FPPE and DSO programs.
+Filter Plant Performance Evaluation(FPPE) and Distribution System Optimization (DSO) Vehicles Vehicles have been purchased in previous years to support the FPPE and DSO programs.
 Staff use these vehicles when traveling across the state to support regional office efforts.
 Ongoing costs will be limited to the operation and maintenance of these vehicles.
 These vehicles require periodic replacement.
-Three DSO/FPPE vehicles are expected to be replaced during FY 18/19.
 These vehicles are used to transport staff and monitoring equipment across the state during evaluations at water systems, internal and external training events, and technical conferences.
-The estimated cost of replacement including accessories is \$82,852.
-Field Equipment and Supplies 8 Hach laser turbidimeters will be purchased to replace existing equipment that uses antiquated white light technology.
-These turbidimeters are used during filter plant performance evaluation to collect and trend individual filter performance data.
-The data is used to assist public water suppliers with optimizing their filtration performance and improve finished water quality.
-The total cost is estimated at \$70,000.
-1 Hach 2100Q will be purchased.
-This turbidimeter will used during filter plant performance evaluation to collect raw and settled turbidity performance data.
-The data is used to assist public water suppliers with optimizing their filtration performance and improve finished water quality.
-The total cost is estimated at \$1400.
-A safety tripod and winch will be purchased at an estimated cost of \$2,300.
+One FPPE vehicle replacement is needed in the Northwest at a cost of \$28,000 is expected during FY 19/20.
+Field Equipment and Supplies A safety tripod and winch will be purchased at an estimated cost of \$2,300.
 This equipment will be used to ensure safety of staff during the deployment of continuous monitoring equipment during distribution system evaluations across the state.
 The data obtained from this equipment is used to assist public water systems in optimizing the quality of water delivered to customers across the state.
-YSI Storm Central Data Hosting - This software allows for the downloading of sampling data taken at remote locations for the Distribution System Optimization Program and Filter Plant Performance Evaluation Program without actually traveling to the sampling site.
+The DSO/FPPE program plans to purchase 5 additional YSI Storm Central Data Loggers, Modems (\$12500), 2 additional DR900s (\$3200) and an SL1000 (\$3700).
+These items will be used to collect water quality data during special studies which will be used to provide technical assistance to water systems to help them comply with safe drinking water requirements, optimize performance and improve public health protection.
+The FPPE program's current pH meters and probes have been discontinued.
+As a result, the program plans to replace these meters and probes with new ones at a cost of \$14,000.
+YSI Storm Central Data Hosting - This software allows for the downloading of sampling data taken at remote locations for the Distribution System Optimization Program and Filter Plant Performance Evaluation Program without traveling to the sampling site.
 The department plans to purchase one storm account renewal and 17 modem renewals at an estimated cost of \$5940 per year.